waylow/boneWidget/README.md

 ### Edit/To Bone:
 When in pose mode, this will jump into edit mode for the custom bone shape and allow you to edit it.
 When you have the shape selected (object or edit mode), this button will display as "To Bone".
-That will take you back to pose mode, if that mesh object is in face a custom shape.
+That will take you back to pose mode, if that mesh object is in fact a custom shape.

+> [!NOTE]
->[!NOTE]  <b>Creating and Editing Shapes:</b><br>
+> <b>Creating and Editing Shapes:</b><br>
 >When you 'Create' a shape, it will always be placed in the collection set in the user preferences.<br>
 >If you 'Edit' a shape, it will stay in whatever collection that widget was already located.